ying-tang/help-documentation/_gettingstarted/_commontech/instance_security.md

 2. Network services: metadata, DHCP, etc -- these are run by Neutron in network namespaces.
 3. OpenStack APIs

-These represent the security boundary between users the stack itself.
-If there is a security weakness in one of these, it could be used to gain access to the hypervisor and potentially to other tenants.
+These interfaces represent the security boundary between users and the stack itself.
+If there is a security weakness in one of these areas, it could be used to gain access to the hypervisor and potentially to other tenants.